mermaid-js/mermaid/packages/mermaid/src/docs/community/workflow.md

 ## Make changes

-Source code along with the documentation is located in packages [`packages/mermaid`](https://github.com/mermaid-js/mermaid/tree/develop/packages/mermaid/src/docs) folder.
+Source code and the documentation are located [`packages/mermaid`]((https://github.com/mermaid-js/mermaid/tree/develop/packages/mermaid) folder.
 You may need to update both, depending on your task.

+Read our guides on [how to contribute to code](./code.md) and [how to contribute to documentation](./documentation.md).

 ## Submit your pull request